adamboss95/wahab-obsidian/homework/Task 1 Web Server Setup & Automation.md

-Web Server Setup & Automation
+## Web Server Setup & Automation

-Objective: Set up a Nginx web server with automated deployment of a static website.
+**Objective**: Set up a Nginx web server with automated deployment of a static website.

 Tasks: